-Today's Story: Blanche
+Blanche

 Blanche was an Irish girl, who lived during The Potato Famine in Ireland that lasted from 1845 -1852.
 Those seven years were a time of deep poverty and starvation for the Irish people, making it one of the worst times in Irish history.
 At that time, a million people died from starvation and disease.
 Many emigrated to England and to the United States to stay alive.
 This was the curse that young Blanche found herself living in, as every member of her family died.

-Geddes.
-It’s a cool March day, as clouds of grey fill the sky.
-Winds brush away tears on Blanche's freckled face, as she stares at the gravesite.
-Her red hair blows halter shelter in the breeze, while her mind becomes transfixed on what course she must do now.
+It was 1850 when eleven-year-old Blanche leaves the burial site of her last remaining relative, her father, John Geddes.
+It’s a cool March day, with clouds of grey sitting low in the sky.
+Tears stain Blanche's freckled face, as she stares at the gravesite.
+Her red hair blows wildly in the breeze; her mind transfixed.

 What’s to become of me?
-Pappa’s gone now— Am I to die, too?
+Pappa’s gone —-Am I to die, too?
 Please, dear God, let that not be my fate?

 “I know you’re thinking this is an odd reaction to your father’s funeral, but I say child, it would make your father happy to hear such good news!”

 “Good news!
 What could be good about someone dying?”
+She asks sternly.

 Father O’Brien turns and takes her by the shoulders.